Holmes Hole Sailing Association

 Crew and friends are encouraged to join as Associate Members with a dues of $15.00.
 (A guest need not pay dues and may race for one day).
 You can now pay your dues online and update your address, email and boat information by going to the link on the Holmeshole.org website or go directly to http://www.regattanetwork.com/membermgmt/HHSA/membership_registration_start.php

-Race Dates: Please note race dates are not every weekend but are all on Sunday except for the
+Race Dates: Please note race dates are not every weekend but are all on Sunday or Thursday for the

 Thursday evening races.